 The Robert B. Bailey Scholarship - offered by CIEE

 This scholarship is intended to promote the participation in CIEE programs of individuals or members of groups that have traditionally been underrepresented in study abroad, especially ethnic minority students.
 It’s available to CIEE Study Center applicants only.
 CIEE is an OHIO affiliate which means your financial aid and scholarships can be used to fund the experience.

 This is a comprehensive study abroad and cultural exchange portal.
 Their financial aid guide includes information on scholarships and grants, and federal and private student loans.

 Grants for Minorities

-A website run by Michigan State University offering links to a wide range of education abroad funding opportunities for underrepresented individuals and groups.
+A website run by Michigan State University offering links to a wide range of Global Opportunities funding opportunities for underrepresented individuals and groups.
 Some funding is for MSU students only but many other scholarships and grants are available to non-Michigan students.

 New!
 Semester at Sea

 In cooperation with Diversity Abroad, Semester at Sea will offer 15 half-tuition scholarships for particular voyages.